-3.4 LARC SAFETY MANAGER (HEAD, SAFETY AND FACILITY ASSURANCE BRANCH, SMAO)
+3.5 LARC SAFETY MANAGER (HEAD, SAFETY AND FACILITY ASSURANCE BRANCH, SMAO)

-- 3.4.1 The LaRC Safety Manager's interfaces shall include: - a.
-Responsibility for the technical management of contractual health physics services at LaRC. - b.
-Serving as a member of the IRC (or assign a designee). - c.
-Acting as the primary contact for LaRC management on matters relating to radiation safety. - d.
-Representing the government as the liaison between the RSO and federal regulatory authorities (NRC, OSHA, and so forth). - 3.4.2 The LaRC Safety Manager's responsibilities shall be to: - a.
-Exercise general surveillance over all uses of ionizing radiation at LaRC, including on-site contractor activities to assure radiation use is in conformance with safe practice, pertinent regulations, and with provisions approved by the IRC for specific radiation use authorizations (that is, LFs 38 and 48). - b.
-Decide whether to have the RSO perform the above function.
+- 3.5.1 The LaRC Safety Manager's interfaces shall include: - a.
+Serving as a member of the IRC (or assign a designee). - b.
+Acting as the primary contact for LaRC management on matters relating to radiation safety. - c.
+Representing the government as the liaison between the RSO and federal regulatory authorities (NRC, OSHA, etc.). - 3.5.2 The LaRC Safety Manager's responsibilities shall be to: - a.
+Exercise general surveillance over all uses of ionizing radiation at LaRC, including on-site contractor activities to assure radiation use is in conformance with safe practice, pertinent regulations, and with provisions approved by the IRC for specific radiation use authorizations (i.e. radiation safety permits).

-- c.
-Serve as the final reviewing and/or certifying authority on the following documents: - (1) NRC Form 313, "Application for Materials License" - (2) LF 66, "Worker Appointment and Certification Form" - (3) LF 44A, "Radiation Hazard Form" - (4) LF 38 "Safety Permit Request- Radioactive Material" - (5) LF 48 "Safety Permit Request- Radiation Machine"
+- b.
+Decide whether to have the RSO perform the above function. - c.
+Serve as the final reviewing and/or certifying authority on the following documents: - (1) NRC Form 313, "Application for Materials License" - (2) LF 44A, "Radiation Hazard Form" - (3) LF 38 "Safety Permit Request- Radioactive Material" - (4) LF 48 "Safety Permit Request- Radiation Machine" - (5) LF 498 "Safety Permit"

-3.5 RADIATION WORKERS
+3.6 RADIATION WORKERS

-- 3.5.1 The FSH having direct involvement with sources of ionizing radiation shall forward recommendations for appointment of radiation workers as described in Chapter 4, "Routine Procedures and Requirements." - 3.5.2 Radiation workers are the only persons permitted to handle radioactive materials or to approach sources of radiation closely enough to receive a dose in excess of 100 millirem (mrem) in a year or a dose rate in excess of 2 milliroentgen (mR) per hour. - 3.5.3 Radiation workers' interfaces shall include: - a.
+- 3.6.1 Radiation workers are the only persons permitted to handle radioactive materials or to approach sources of radiation closely enough to potentially receive a dose in excess of 100 millirem (mrem) in a year or a dose in excess of 2 mrem per any one hour. - 3 6 2 Radiation workers' interfaces shall include: - a.
 Working under the direct authority of the FSH. - b.
-Exercising authority over all personnel in connection with the safe operation of the device to which the radiation worker is assigned. - 3.5.4 Radiation workers' responsibilities shall include: - a.
+Exercising authority over all personnel in connection with the safe operation of the device to which the radiation worker is assigned. - 3.6.3 Radiation workers' responsibilities shall include: - a.
 Being cognizant of and complying with the LaRC regulations pertaining to ionizing radiation safety. - b.
-Adhering to the limitations stated in the "Description of Duties" section of the appointment form, and notify the FSH when: - (1) A change in the definition of the limitations is needed. - (2) The need to work in restricted areas has ended. - c.
-Ensuring that persons who are not qualified radiation workers are not exposed to radiation levels that produce a dose in excess of 0.1 rem in a year.
+Fully understand and comply with all written procedures in the specific use authorization (i.e., safety permit) for which they are authorized to work under. - c.
+Notify the FSH when: - (1) A change in the definition of the limitations is needed. - (2) The need to work in restricted areas or work has ended.

+d.
+Ensuring that persons who are not qualified radiation workers are not exposed to radiation levels that produce a dose in excess of 100 mrem in a year and 2 mrem in any one hour.